 British Suits: What Makes Them Standout and Do They Suit My Body Type?

 The devil is in the details.
-Here’s a quick list of the nuts and bolts of British suits:
+Here’s a quick list of the details with regards to British suits:

 What is Drape?

 It may look like additional material might make for a sloppy presentation.
-But when it’s strategically used only in the chest and across the blades, it creates a muscular look when contrasted against the jacket’s tapered waist.
+If you strategically place the aforementioned across your chest it oozes masculinity by highlighting your muscles.
+It will create a beautiful contrast to the tapered waist of the jacket.
 An added benefit of this drape is that the jacket becomes roomier and more comfortable, with greater freedom of movement.

 Will A British Suit Fit My Body Type?